Kunlong1994/lab3/Lab-05.md

 # Useless box

-For this week’s lab, we will be building a useless box; this is a project inspired by [Make Magazine](https://makezine.com/projects/the-most-useless-machine/) and a [similar lab](https://web.stanford.edu/class/engr40m/labs/lab2a.pdf) at Stanford's [ENGR40m](https://web.stanford.edu/class/engr40m/).
+For this week’s lab, we will be building a useless box; this is a project inspired by [Make Magazine](https://makezine.com/projects/the-most-useless-machine/), which you used as reference for the preLab, and a [similar lab](https://web.stanford.edu/class/engr40m/labs/lab2a.pdf) at Stanford's [ENGR40m](https://web.stanford.edu/class/engr40m/).
 We will use this lab to help you to experiment with digital fabrication tools.
 The methods that will be used are 3D printing and laser cutting.

 ## 3D printing